githasnain/slack-jira-clone/README.md

 For support and questions:
 - Create an issue in the repository
-- Contact the development team
+- Contact Hasnain Haider (System Developer)
 - Check the documentation for common issues

 ---